oaktoncsclub/oaktoncsclub.github.io/members/README.md

   - (pending rule) - all pages must contain a visible link for reporting abuse.
 Although this rule is pending, bare in mind that we may add this link to your site at any time
   - Have fun, write blogs blah blah blah.
 "In darkness, democracy dies".
 Break the rules, and you're site will be taken down.

+# The auto-website-from-issue bot is moderately UNSTABLE.
+If some wierd error happens, it's set to just close (or try to) the entire issue.
+If that happens, don't reopen it, or you'll be playing that game 24/7 till the day you die, (or until something happens to my server, gh acct, this repo etc.).
+Just ping @dgramop from within the issue and/or assign me (dgramop) to it so that I can investigate.
+The bot was kinda thrown together and isn't my best work per-se, but it works, and that's what matters.